Krakow Itinerary

 UNESCOA UNESCO World Heritage Site with underground chambers, chapels carved from salt, and a subterranean lake — all 135 meters below the surface.
 One of the oldest operating salt mines in the world.

-Poland's former royal capital offers an extraordinary blend of medieval architecture, world-class cuisine, and a vibrant cultural scene that rivals any city in Europe.
+Poland's former royal capital offers medieval architecture, world-class cuisine, and a vibrant cultural scene.

 Medieval Architecture

-One of the few Polish cities to survive World War II largely intact.
-Gothic churches, Renaissance townhouses, and the largest medieval square in Europe create an open-air museum of architectural wonders.
+One of the few Polish cities to survive WWII largely intact.
+Gothic churches, Renaissance townhouses, and the largest medieval square in Europe.

 Incredible Food

-From handmade pierogi and hearty zurek soup to crispy zapiekanka and fresh obwarzanek from street carts, Krakow's food scene blends traditional Polish flavors with modern culinary innovation at remarkably affordable prices.
+Handmade pierogi, hearty zurek soup, crispy zapiekanka, and fresh obwarzanek — Krakow's food scene blends tradition with innovation at remarkable prices.

 Royal Heritage

-For over 500 years, Krakow was the capital of Poland and the seat of its kings.
-Wawel Castle, the royal cathedral, and the historic university founded in 1364 all bear witness to this magnificent legacy.
+For over 500 years, Krakow was Poland's capital.
+Wawel Castle, the royal cathedral, and the university founded in 1364 bear witness to this legacy.

 Cultural Capital